Dr. Dennis Hacker

 Ralph Gauna, Veterinary Assistant

+Ralph is our chief assistant.
 Ralph is a very personable employee.
 Whilst living in the Philippines, Ralph was a part-time veterinary student and a kennel owner.
 Ralph has a great experience with small animals and has rapidly learned the intricacies of veterinary ophthalmology.

 Nancy Williams, Veterinary Assistant